 Healthcare providers today are overburdened and under-resourced, with rural areas especially struggling to provide consistent access to care.
-At the same administration costs account for 25% of all US hospital spending — and 86% of all healthcare mistakes.
+At the same time, administration costs account for a third of all US hospital spending — more than $800B in 2017 alone.

-Chatbots could help mitigate some of these problems by streamlining patient engagement and increasing access to care in underserved regions.
+Chatbots could help improve healthcare services by streamlining patient engagement and increasing access to care in underserved regions.

-They can also follow up with patients after discharge, answering questions, providing aftercare, and even checking whether patients are following plans set out by their doctors.
+They can also follow up with patients after discharge to answer questions, provide aftercare, and even check whether patients are following plans set out by their doctors.